109 South Greenway Trail, Santa Rosa Beach, FL 32459 | (850) 200-4171 | cba@nwfsc.edu

 The most recent report is available here.

 CBA has 40 seagrass monitoring locations around the Choctawhatchee Bay and works to monitor 20 sites each year.
-Click here to see a map of CBA Seagrass sites.

 Today, our bay’s seagrasses require our protection.
 You can help protect our seagrass meadows by educating yourself and others around you on seagrass safe practices - this applies to boaters in particular.
 Use navigational channels to avoid seagrass beds.
 Slow your speed and trim up your motor if near a seagrass bed.
 Idle to a safe depth before returning up onto a plane.
 Lastly, if aground, turn off and trim up your motor, and push your vessel off of the bed to decrease the impact.